Arsenal news: Gunners midfielder Joe Willock signs new long-term deal | Goal.com

 Willock has been at Arsenal since the age of four and has now committed his long-term future to the club, with fresh terms offered to the youngster as a reward for his mature performances.

-The midfielder is one of a crop of young players that have made the step up from the Gunners' famed Hale End academy into a first-team role, along with Reiss Nelson, Emile Smith Rowe and Eddie Nketiah - who has joined Leeds United on a season-long loan this term.
+The midfielder is one of a crop of young players that have made the step up from the Gunners' famed Hale End academy into a first-team role over the past 12 months, along with Reiss Nelson, Emile Smith Rowe and Eddie Nketiah - who has joined Leeds United on a season-long loan this term.

 They join the likes of Hector Bellerin and Ainsley Maitland-Niles as first-team players to have made the jump from youth football to the senior squad.